realmccoyluke/esp32DeskDisplay/README.md

 Then Create an App, copy your ClientID and ClientSecret

 Use https://spotify-refresh-token-generator.netlify.app/#welcome to get your refresh token.
-- USE MOST SELECT THE CORRECT SCOPES OR THE PROGRAM WILL NOT FUNCTION
+- YOU MUST SELECT THE CORRECT SCOPES OR THE PROGRAM WILL NOT FUNCTION
 ```javascript
 user-read-currently-playing
 user-modify-playback-state